Students have a choice of electives from among 7000- and 8000-level courses. These courses offer options in several areas:

 Rhetoric and composition courses that examine both theoretical and pedagogical approaches to written expression.

-ENGL 7000 (Approaches to Graduate Study) and ENGL 7010 (Approaches to Critical Theory) are required of all students in the program.
-They will acquaint students with the materials, methodologies, and skills necessary to graduate study.
+ENGL 7010 (Literary Theory and Criticism in Graduate Studies) is required of all students in the program.
+This will acquaint students with the materials, methodologies, and skills necessary to graduate study.

 All English courses numbered in the 7000s are restricted to graduate students.
 These classes mix lecture and discussion with further opportunities for more advanced research.